-Whether your recipient loves wine, film or even organic food, there’s surely a club they could join, which will give them regular news updates about their hobby, and some may even deliver new samples of whatever they’re passionate about, either weekly, monthly or bi-monthly.
-Who wouldn’t want to get an organic beauty box delivery from Love Lula, for example?
+Whether your recipient loves wine, film, whiskey or even organic food, there’s surely a club they could join, which will give them regular new samples of whatever they’re passionate about, either weekly, monthly or bi-monthly.
+Who wouldn’t want to get an organic beauty box delivery from Love Lula, or Birchbox for example?
 Or a weekly organic veg box from Abel & Cole?
 It’s the kind of gift that makes Christmas feel like it lasts all year round!

 6. Sign up to a Subscription

 Keeping up to date is easier than ever with online news and magazine subscriptions.
-Go to iTunes or Amazon to sign your loved one up for their favourite read for a year, or sign them up to Spotify Premium, Netflix or another movie program in your area that will allow them to download all the films and music they love, all year round.
+Go to iTunes or Amazon to sign your loved one up for their favourite films or reads for a year, or sign them up to Spotify Premium, Netflix or another movie program in your area that will allow them to download all the films and music they love, all year round.

 7. It’s in the Stars